ensi-platform/core-components/README.md

 Each parallel process takes about 0.5-1GB of RAM per node instance, so calculate your capabilities

+To rebuild an individual component use
+`yarn build-component [COMPONENT_NAME]`, for ex. yarn build-component select

 P.s. build.bat on windows is up-to-date but not debugged, there may be problems.

 ---